nileshjaiswar06/Password-Manager-CLI/README.md

 2. The code reads the JSON envelope and extracts KDF parameters and salt.
 3. The user is prompted for the master password (hidden).
 The code derives a 256-bit key using Argon2id and the stored salt/params.
 4. The key is used with AES-256-GCM and the stored nonce to decrypt the ciphertext into a JSON payload.
-5. The decrypted payload (a JSON array of entries) is parsed and the requested entry is printed or copied to the clipboard (if enabled).
+5. The decrypted payload (a JSON array of entries) is parsed and the requested entry is printed to stdout.

 On `add` or `rm`, the code performs the reverse: decrypts the payload, modifies the entries, re-encrypts the new payload with a fresh nonce, and performs an atomic write to replace the vault file (with a best-effort `.bak` copy of the previous file).